 - Transparency: Performance

 - Risk: Originators

 - Concluding Remarks

 Pass with remarks – there is room for improvement

 All screenshots were taken on the reviewed platform, unless otherwise stated.
 Red notes and markings have been added by me.
 Click to enlarge any screenshot.

 Legal entity and actual office address are listed in the website footer.

 Updated 9/1/20: Lenndy’s About Us page shows an outdated list of team members.
 By going over their LinkedIn profiles I discovered that:

-– Co-founder Tadas Krivickas, who is still listed as CFOO, actually left the company in May 2019.
+– Co-founder Tadas Krivickas, who is still listed as CFOO, seems to have left his active role at Lenndy in May 2019.